JaKooLit/NixOS-Hyprland/README.md

 - Alternatively:
 - auto install by running `./install.sh` after cloning and CD into NixOS-Hyprland
 > [!NOTE]
-> install.sh is a strip version of auto-install.sh as it will not re-download repo
+> install.sh is a stripped version of auto-install.sh as it will not re-download repo

 Now when you want to rebuild the configuration you have access to an alias called flake-rebuild that will rebuild the flake!